8. Application Exercise – Version 3

 } else {

-// store the value
+// we note the value

 $this->$key = $result->value;